 This income scale applies during the student's entire career at Denver JDS, with tuition re-set annually based only on family income and number of qualifying students, without regard to Denver JDS’s maximum tuition levels.
 Adjusted Gross Income (AGI) is determined via tax returns for the year immediately preceding the school year.

-This is currently a pilot program, available only to new families who apply between June 15 thru September 1, 2022.
+This is available only to new families who apply for admission in the 2024-25 school year.

 Families with an annual AGI of $100k - $400k are invited to apply.
 This Income Based Affordability Program program is based on a specific percent of family income, dependent on the number of students at Denver Jewish Day School, in preschool(s), therapeutic or special education school(s), and undergraduate college(s).